openfaas/openfaas.github.io/_posts/2019-01-24-unified-secrets.md

 Anyone who can pull the Docker image can see the secret.
 Even if you use a private registry this makes your confidential data hard to change or update over time.

-* Don't configure confidental data using environmental variables
+* Don't configure confidental data using environment variables

-Environmental variables can be used to configure non-confidential data such as feature-flags, verbose logging and in some circumstances the names of other services that you may want to reach.
+environment variables can be used to configure non-confidential data such as feature-flags, verbose logging and in some circumstances the names of other services that you may want to reach.
 The [12-Factor App Manifesto](https://12factor.net/) may recommend this, but fortunately Kubernetes, Swarm and the OpenFaaS Nomad provider all provide more suitable alternatives.

-* Do manage config with environmental variables
+* Do manage config with environment variables

-You can manage configuration with environmental variables by declaring an `environment:` section in your function's `stack.yml` file.
+You can manage configuration with environment variables by declaring an `environment:` section in your function's `stack.yml` file.
 Or you can create an external file for your environmental configuration with `environment_file:`.

-Read more about using environmental variables for config in the [YAML reference](https://docs.openfaas.com/reference/yaml/#function-environmental-variables).
+Read more about using environment variables for config in the [YAML reference](https://docs.openfaas.com/reference/yaml/#function-environmental-variables).

 * Do read the secret in your function from the standard location